 Well, the first thing to keep in mind is that all CSPs offered through OUA are for undergraduate courses.

 Second, most postgraduate courses don't offer CSPs (whether you study them online or not), meaning that eligible students can only defer payments using FEE-HELP.

 For now you might only be thinking about undergraduate study (a bachelor's degree, for example), but later you might want to go an do postgraduate study.
 By doing an undergraduate course as a CSP student, you can leave your FEE-HELP quota untouched (borrowing using HECS-HELP instead) and 'save up' for a postgraduate course down the track.

 You're on the path to a degree

 As a CSP student, you're not only enrolled in a full course, you're officially enrolled as a student at the university that offers it.
 You're on a clear path towards a degree, while still getting the flexibility of electives and optional units.

 As an open entry student you can work towards (and graduate with) a degree, but you're not technically enrolled in a course.
-You have lots of choice, but it's up to you to make sure you enrol in the right units for the right qualification.

 No registration fee